lucas-t5/pulumiSerializationTest/README.md

+Repo to illustrate an issue logged with Pulumi: https://github.com/pulumi/pulumi/issues/4621

 ###  Context
 We use a lib (Morphic - @morphic-ts/batteries) that keeps our code clean and strongly typed on all our projects. it is based on io-ts and uses native code.